gavinlyonsrepo/ADS1x15_PICO/README.md

 	3. CMAKE , VScode

 * Only tested at present on ADS1015 12 bit device, should work on ADS1115 as well
+* Lets the user add 4 more ADC channels to a PICO RP2040

 Examples
 ---------------------